 While the noises caused by a CPAP machine are enough to have some sleep apneics seeking another option, others stray from the technology because they simply don’t want to wear a mask each night.
 For many patients, wearing a mask is too unnatural, and for patients with claustrophobia, it can be downright scary.
 Because of this, some sleep apneics are said to be CPAP-intolerant, which in some cases causes a patient to neglect treatment altogether.

+Sleep apnea is serious.
+If you have it, you must treat it.
+After all, it contributed to the death of Carrie Fisher, one of Star Wars‘ most recognizable actors.
+However, that doesn’t always mean CPAP.
 CPAP is the gold standard and the go-to method of treatment for patients diagnosed with sleep apnea; however, the treatment doesn’t work for everyone.
+Nor is it always necessary.
 Patients should know that there are other treatment options, such as oral appliance therapy, that have proved to be just as effective.
-To learn more about sleep apnea and alternative treatments, contact Dr. Roubal’s office today by phone or by clicking here.
+If someone you love is suffering because of CPAP, let them know they might have other options.